 Banks Fight Back

-JPMorgan Chase & Co (NYSE:JPMD), Bank of America Corp (NYSE:BACD), Wells Fargo & Co (NYSE:WFCD) and U.S. Bancorp (NYSE:USBC) have built and are in the process of implementing a system called clearXchange.
+JPMorgan Chase & Co (NYSE:JPMC), Bank of America Corp (NYSE:BACC), Wells Fargo & Co (NYSE:WFCD) and U.S. Bancorp (NYSE:USBC) have built and are in the process of implementing a system called clearXchange.
 The clearXchange system allows member bank customers to transfer money instantly when, for example, splitting a dinner check.

 Since banks control the flow of money between bank accounts – something neither PayPal nor Facebook can do – the advantage would seem to be with the banks.